 According to the government, there are 121 religious organizations and seven religious groups registered with the government.
 Of these, 104 are Islamic, including 99 Sunni and five Shiite organizations; 13 are Russian Orthodox, and 11 represent other religious groups, including Roman Catholics, Baha’is, Hare Krishnas and Protestants (who have several small churches).

-Nearly 90 percent of the population is following Sunni Islam, and around 8 percent are agnostic.
-Open Doors estimates that there are around 95,000 Christians in the country.
+In the entire country, nearly 90 percent of the population follows Sunni Islam, and around 8 percent are agnostic.
+Open Doors also estimates that there are around 95,000 followers of Christianity in Turkmenistan.

 Non-registered religious activity is illegal.
 All religious communities need to be registered with the Council on Religious Affairs.
 There are few registered churches.
 The Roman Catholic Church and only a very few Protestant churches have received registration.